okteto/samples/vscode/README.md

 This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop a Python Sample App directly in Kubernetes using the Visual Studio Code Remote Development extension.

+> This sample requires Okteto 1.4.10 or newer.

 Okteto works in any Kubernetes cluster by reading your local Kubernetes credentials.
 If you don't have access to a local cluster, you can follow this [blog post](https://medium.com/okteto/vs-code-remote-development-in-kubernetes-d7eef7cea4fd) to deploy the Python Sample App in [Okteto Cloud](https://cloud.okteto.com), a free managed Kubernetes service designed for developers.

 ## Step 1: Install the Okteto CLI